ivanhofer/sveltekit-typescript-showcase/README.md

 See the
 [official documentation](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) to
-learn more about the syntax.
+learn more about the `JSDoc`-syntax.